Find out when to make an exit summary declaration

 - routing (country by country)

-- customs office of departure
+- customs offices of departure and destination

 When to submit

 You or your representative must submit your exit summary declaration and obtain clearance from customs in advance before you are allowed to leave Great Britain.